rasvia/VLM4HA/README.md

 ### Python dependencies
 The required python dependencies can be found at `docs/requirements.txt`, all required dependencies can be installed via the requirement file.

-### Dataset and Trained Model Download
+### Dataset and Model Weights Download
-The augmented dataset for Nangate-45nm and SAED-32nm node technology, and the trained model weights can be downloaded [here](https://drive.google.com/drive/folders/1YI_c58BUpBAM3KxXhzdsT0FWoBAsO8zi?usp=sharing)
+The augmented dataset for `Nangate-45nm` and `SAED-32nm` node technology, and the trained model weights can be downloaded [here](https://drive.google.com/drive/folders/1YI_c58BUpBAM3KxXhzdsT0FWoBAsO8zi?usp=sharing).

 ### Code Execution
 #### Pre-training Language Model
 Use command `python main_BERT.py` to start training model: the default dataset is Nangate-45nm.